frothers/Frothers-FC/content/posts/2021/Frothers Summer/frothers-summer-league-2021-game-16.md

 > 5-0

+**Jack H** also came really close to making it the hattrick, with a header coming off the bar.

 ### Man of the Match

 **Alain** really changed the tide of the game and had several handy contributions throughout.

 ### Dick of the day

+**Nick** ended up yelling at the opposition striker who was a teenager for missing an open goal.

-Poor old **Jack K** still can't get that monkey off his back.
+Special mention goes to poor old **Jack K** still can't get that monkey off his back.
 Got put up top for the last 20 and had some really good chances that he couldn't quite find a way to finish.

 ### Extend the clan